emmaloaded7/Excel-Data-Analysis-Dashboard/README.md

 ## Project Objective

-To design an interactive and visually engaging **Global Economic Insights Dashboard** using Micro_soft Excel to analyse and compare economic indicators across different countries and regions
+To design an interactive and visually engaging **Global Economic Insights Dashboard** using Microsoft Excel to analyse and compare economic indicators across different countries and regions

 ## Dataset Used